 The Strike Zone

-The strike zone is an imaginary 3D zone extending 1ft in all directions of home plate.
-It is used to by the Head Referee to determine if a pitch is a ball or a strike.
-It is up to the Head Referee to create a mental picture of the strike zone in his mind when calling a pitch.
+The strike zone in kickball is an imaginary zone used by the Referee to determine if a pitch was a strike or a ball.
+The strike zone extends 1 ft in all directions from home plate.
+The Referee must use his best judgement to call strikes and balls and create a mental picture of the strike zone in his mind.

 The pitcher stands on the mound behind the pitching strip and throws the kickball to home plate to the kicker.
 For every pitch, if the kicker decides to not kick it, the Referee will call it a strike or a ball.

 A strike is any pitch that passes through the strike zone and is not kicked by the kicker.
 Strikes are also called on the kicker anytime he attempts to kick the pitch, but misses.
 This is called a swing and a miss.
 If the kicker gets three strikes during his at-bat, he will be called out for a strikeout.
 Foul balls also count as strikes, unless the kicker already has two strikes.
 In some kickball leagues, if the kicker hits more than four foul balls, he will be called out.